I don’t even know where to start with this. It’s ten days since I came home. Three weeks since I left. But I need to go back even further than that.

 But four years without travelling is a long time, and for the first time in my life I started to understand why people have often described me as ‘brave’ for travelling alone.
 I was terrified – though not for reasons you might think.

 The first three days of my holiday I was planning to be alone – Kotor and Dubrovnik.
 I couldn’t wait for that!
 Being alone has never worried me, and there’s actually nothing I like better than being on my own in a strange city, and just wandering around, getting lost in the crowds, in the streets, finding my way, sitting in bars with coffee, and wine, and my books and my thoughts and my notepad – a writer is never truly alone.
 No, I wasn’t nervous about that part.
 It was the part that came next.
 The boat.
-Or, to be more exact, the people on the boat.
+Or, to be more precise, the people on the boat.

 It was a strange way to feel.
 One of my favourite things about travelling has always been the ‘meeting new people’ part.
 It’s the main reason I always choose to travel alone.
 Some of my best and closest friends I met travelling.